krloer/C_start/Oblig_4.md

 #### (b) Explain how a user can use a program to update the password database, while at the same time does not have read or write permissions to the password database file itself.
 What are the caveats of this?

-A program can use the setuid() and setgid() library calls to escalate the priveleges of the program, unrelated to the priveleges of the users calling the program.
-This allows a user to execute a program that increases the programs priveleges, executes specified operations on the database file and then exits, without the user being able to read/write to the database itself.
+A program can use the setuid() and setgid() library calls to escalate the privileges of the program, unrelated to the privileges of the users calling the program.
+This allows a user to execute a program that increases the programs privileges, executes specified operations on the database file and then exits, without the user being able to read/write to the database itself.

-This comes with some security risks, as its very important to make sure the code executing with escalated priveleges can not be exploited.
-If it can be exploited, the attacker will gain higher priveleges than the user and be able to execute commands that they shouldnt.
-For this reason, in addition to securing the code, we should also make sure that we escalate the priveleges with the principle of least privelege (to limit the damage if the program is compromised).
+This comes with some security risks, as its very important to make sure the code executing with escalated privileges can not be exploited.
+If it can be exploited, the attacker will gain higher privileges than the user and be able to execute commands that they shouldnt.
+For this reason, in addition to securing the code, we should also make sure that we escalate the privileges with the principle of least privilege (to limit the damage if the program is compromised).

 ### 2. Software vulnerabilities